Chieze-Franklin/Bolt.js-Book/user-roles-api.md

 `localhost:400/api/user-roles?user=user1`

-### request

-An object whose keys represent the fields you want to update and whole values represent the new values for the update.

 ### response

 If there is no error during the processing of the request, the `body` field of the response should hold an array of user-role objects.